silan-liu/mini-debugger/README.md

 # mini-debugger
-linux mini debugger written in c++.
+a linux mini debugger written in c++.